jeffpar/pcjs.v1/_posts/2017-11-05-introducing-programmable-calculator-js.md

 emulator appears to work fine, its history, overall accuracy, and most importantly, its contribution to a greater understanding of TI-57 hardware, is murky at best.

-UPDATE: Despite HrastProgrammer's best efforts to hide and obfuscate his electronic ROM dump, I used a debugger to find and extract the data.
+UPDATE: Although it appears that HrastProgrammer tried to obfuscate the electronic ROM dump stored inside his TI57E.EXE binary, I used a debugger to find and extract it.
 See the [TI-57 ROM](/devices/ti57/rom/#hrast-rom-2) page for details.

 My only choice was to go down the same road that HrastProgrammer travelled and pore over those TI patents.
 They are definitely valuable historical documents, filled with detailed diagrams, instruction decoding tables, and object code